thomasschafer/zshelix/README.md

 | `Ctrl-p` | Move up (or back through history) | `move_visual_line_up` |
 | `Ctrl-n` | Move down (or forward through history) | `move_visual_line_down` |

+## Similar projects

+[zsh-helix-mode](https://github.com/Multirious/zsh-helix-mode) also provides Helix keybindings for Zsh, and (at the time of writing) has many more features.